 I enjoy nature photography with landscapes being my favorite subject matter, particularly where rivers, lakes or the coast features in the scene.
 More recently I have started to enjoy taking photographs of wildflowers and wildlife that I find on my travels which does fit in nicely with my landscape work.

 At the beginning of January 2016 I took the decision to enter the world of stock photography, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability would allow.
 After doing quite a bit of research I eventually opted for two agencies, Shutterstock and iStock by Getty, on both of these I now have fair sized portfolios which are steadily growing.
-So far my photographs have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club and numerous internet based holiday companies.
+Photographs from these portfolios have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club, Kinder Chocolate and numerous internet based companies.
 So nearly two years in I am very happy with my decision and once again photography is as much a part of my pain management strategy as my medication.

 Because of my disability, I have osteoarthritis in my left knee, my right knee having been replaced in 2018, and spondylosis in my upper and lower back, I really have to think hard when it comes to buying new kit to ensure that it not only does what I want it to but also that I am able to carry it fairly comfortably.
 As an example I had to find a lighter alternative to my heavy Canon based kit, which included some ‘L’ series lenses and big tripods or give up photography.